IzabellaMontero/megr2157-portfolio/docs/assignments/A01/index.md

 # A1 – Build Your Professional Portfolio

 ## Objective
 The objective to this assignment is to identify engineering problems.
 It focuses on analyzing, making justified decisions, and communicating engineering logic.
-The assignment focuses on the prepera[...]
+The assignment focuses on the preparation of developing professional engineering vocabulary.

 ## Analyze
 **Portfolio 1 - Abigail De Paz Hernandez**